If you’re wondering how to lose weight without counting calories, you're in luck. Weight loss can be easier than you think!

 To keep yourself active and get excess weight off, engage in at least 30-60 minutes of scheduled weight loss exercise every day.

-In addition, aim to keep your body moving another 45-60 minutes each day.
+In addition, aim to keep your body moving for another 45-60 minutes each day.

 Doing so might mean taking stair climbing or walking breaks during work, doing extra house cleaning, walking your dog, doing yard work, playing with your children outside, or grocery shopping.